rasyadmr/rasyadmr/README.md

 - 👋 Hi, I’m Rasyad (@rasyadmr).
 I am a student of Computer Science and Statistics at Bina Nusantara University.
 - 👀 I’m interested in learning anything around coding.
-- 🌱 I’m currently learning to be a data scientist.
+- 🌱 I’m currently learning to be a web developer.
 - 💞️ I’m looking for someone that can be my coding friend and also become my mentor.
-- 📫 How to reach me? email me to rasyadmr@gmail.com
+- 📫 How to reach me? email me to rasyadmr@gmail.com or LINE to rasyadmr

 <!---
 rasyadmr/rasyadmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.